agrc/DEQ-TankRisk/README.md

 ## Usage

-1. Go to releases tab and download `tank_risk_tool.*.zip` from the assests
+1. Go to releases tab and download `tank_risk_tool.*.zip` from the assets
-1. Unip the tool and add it to your pro project from the catalog pane
+1. Unzip the tool and add it to your pro project from the catalog pane
 1. Add the following layers to your map. **Feature names must be exact.** Layers that are **not visible** will **not** be included in the analysis.
    - Aquifer_RechargeDischargeAreas
    - ShallowGroundWater